alanmacdoug/astrowind/src/data/post/what-a-deliverability-audit-actually-contains.md

 ### 2. Sending infrastructure

 Authentication is necessary but not sufficient.
-The rest of the system is inspected:
+The rest of the system is also inspected:

 - **Sending platform configuration**: whether your ESP or self-hosted stack is authenticated correctly, whether separate subdomains are used for different types of send (transactional vs marketing vs system mail), whether IP reputation is managed or delegated to a shared pool.
 - **List hygiene status**: bounce rate on recent sends, whether hard bounces are suppressed automatically, whether dormant subscribers have been re-engaged or pruned.
 A list maintained to poor standards will fail regardless of authentication quality.